 *Last updated on August 17th, 2021

-Associations & Administration:
+Clubs & Administration:

 Is Ringette Ontario working with other sports to make decisions about Return to Play?

 Ringette Ontario has been collaborating with other sports on both return to activity and return to play.
 There has been a team approach amongst the sports to share resources and documentation as we are all working on the same goal of getting our members back to sport as safely as possible.